tpascarella/sr50/docs/kpis/savings-rate.md

 ## Importance of Savings Rate

-Savings Rate is the most important KPI when figuring out how long it will take you to reach Financial Independence.
+Savings Rate is the most important KPI in personal finance.

 Savings Rate measures, how much of your available resources you are utilizing to get your time back as a percentage.
 Essentially, how fast you are progressing.